-In 2006, Indian Young Lawyers Association filed a public interest litigation petition before the Supreme Court challenging Sabrimala temple's practice of prohibiting the entry of women.
-The Association argues that this prohibition violates the right to equality under Artice 14 and the freedom of religion under Article 25.
+In 2006, Indian Young Lawyers Association filed a public interest litigation petition before the Supreme Court challenging the Sabrimala Temple's custom of excluding women.
+The Association argues that the custom violates the rights to equality under Article 14 and freedom of religion under Article 25 of female worshippers.

 In 1991, this ban had been challenged before the Kerala High Court in S. Mahendran v.
 The Secretary, Travancore.
 The Court ruled that the ban was constitutional and justified, as it was a long-standing custom prevailing since time immemorial.

 On 18th August 2006, the Supreme Court issued notices to the parties.
-The matter was referred to a 3-judge Bench on March 7th, 2008.
+On 7th March 2008, the matter was referred to a three-judge Bench.
 It came up for hearing seven years later, on 11th January 2016.
 On 20th February 2017, the Court expressed its inclination to refer the case to a Constitution Bench.
-On 13th October 2017, a bench comprising of Chief Justice Dipak Misra, Justice R. Banumathi, and Justice Ashok Bhushan, passed an order for the formation of a constitution Bench to decide on the issues.
+Finally on 13th October 2017, a Bench comprising of Chief Justice Dipak Misra, Justice R. Banumathi, and Justice Ashok Bhushan ordered a Constitution Bench to pass judgement on the case.

-Whether Rule 3 of Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules permits a ‘religious denomination’ to ban the entry of women between the age of 10 and 50 years.
-Does this practice violate Articles 14 and 15(3) of the Constitution by restricting entry of women on the ground of sex?
+1. Whether Rule 3 of Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules permits a ‘religious denomination’ to ban the entry of women between the ages of 10 and 50 years.
+Does this practice violate Articles 14 and 15(3) of the Constitution by restricting the entry of women on the grounds of sex?

-Whether Sabarimala temple has a denominational character?
-If it is, is it permissible on the part of a ‘religious denomination’ managed out of Consolidated Fund of Kerala and Tamil Nadu to indulge in practices violating constitutional principles/morality embedded in Articles 14, 15(3), 39(a) and 51-A(e)?
+4. Whether Sabarimala temple has a denominational character?
+If it does, is it permissible on the part of a ‘religious denomination’ managed out of the Consolidated Fund of Kerala and Tamil Nadu, to indulge in practices violating constitutional principles/morality embedded in Articles 14, 15(3), 39(a) and 51-A(e)?